June 30, 2316

 When they all stood on the open edge near the new waterfall, they reexamined the spread of untainted land ahead of them.
 They could see the tips of mountains crisping the horizon.
-The air was thin at the new elevation, but they didn’t feel it.
-Their bodies were built to out survive the humans—it was why they tried to help them.
+The air thin at the new elevation, but they didn’t feel it.
+Their bodies built to out survive the humans on almost every level.

 “I don’t believe you.”
-Every city Diana touched burned.
+Every city Vasha touched burned.
 The humans destroyed and ransacked their precious cities—they’d come to their new country too.
-Moscow, Hong Kong, Pompeii, London, San Francisco.
-They were all gone.
+Moscow, Hong Kong, Pompeii, London, Cochabamba.
+All gone.
 She took a step back against the edge and her balance faltered.
-Diana tumbled through the air and into the new lake.
-The group screamed and Matthew jumped after her; a red glow stopped him mid-flight.
-Diana’s body twisted in the air, her eyes were the same bright color as the crystal around her neck.
+Vasha tumbled through the air and into the new lake.
+The group screamed and Victor jumped after her; a red glow stopped him mid-flight.
+Vasha’s body twisted in the air, her eyes were the same bright color as the crystal around her neck.

 Her body slowed its descent and hung in the air.
-Diana’s mouth opened in a silent scream—the ground under the Council of eight quaked.
+Vasha’s mouth opened in a silent scream—the ground under the other eight quaked.
 The glow intensified and she controlled the elements, all nine as one.
 The Earth suffered under her awakened power.
 The land ripped apart underneath them.
-From their position in the sky on Elementōrum Patriam, they could see what Diana did.
-The whole Earth was torn into separate pieces of land.
-Seven continents in place of the one original.
-Eight with their creating in the sky.
-A new world for the humans and the elementalists.
+From their position in the sky on Elementōrum Patriam, they could see what Vasha did.
+The whole Earth torn into separate pieces of land—seven continents in place of the one original.
+Eight, with their creation in the sky.
+A new world for the humans and elementalists.
 A new start.
-Diana’s body vanished into the crashing waves below and they knew she wouldn’t return to their side.
+Vasha’s body vanished into the crashing waves below and they knew she wouldn’t return.

 Ethan walked through the dormitory halls with a drop in his shoulders.
 He took the longest route through the building, but he had plenty of time until the Council expected him.
-He took the quiet moments of solitude to contemplate what his existence meant.
-As a child, Ethan was spared when his whole hometown was killed by poisonous gas.
-He was given too many chances to keep living and now he approached the end of the line.
-He took care to focus on each breath travelling in and out, in and out, in and out.
+He spent the quiet moments of solitude contemplating what his existence meant.
+As a child, the poisonous gas which killed his hometown spared Ethan.
+Fate gave him too many chances to keep living and now he approached the end of the line.
+He took care to focus on each breath travelling in and out, in and out, and in and out.
 One of them would be the last.
-He would breathe out and never in again—it was a surreal thought.
+He would breathe out and never in again—a surreal thought.
 Ethan never realized how much he liked breathing before.

-His lasting legacy was how he approached his death and no one was there to watch.
-People would praise the day that Ethan left their world alone—he wouldn’t be a danger to functional elementalists anymore.
+His legacy would be how he approached his death, and no one watched.
+People would praise the day Ethan left their world alone—he wouldn’t be a danger to functional elementalists anymore.
 Others would hear stories of all his misdeeds, but never of the boy resigned to death.
-The smile playing at the corners of his lips was the last his body would form.
+The smile at the corners of his lips the last his body would form.
+No one would remember anything but a Rogue.
 He focused on his heartbeat, brought his thumb to the pulse in his wrist.
 He counted.
-Twenty pulses that were uniquely his, twenty more at a speedier pace, twenty that meant he was alive.
-Sixty counts that wouldn’t prove his existence when his body stilled.
+Twenty pulses uniquely his.
+Twenty more at a speedier pace.
+Twenty telling him to stay alive.
+Sixty counts wouldn’t prove his existence when his body stilled.

-Ethan didn’t remember the rest of his walk through the cream halls and admiral carpet.
-He didn’t remember losing sight of the colored wall stripes that told him which classrooms he neared.
-His eyes registered the sign on the door that read: COUNCIL ROOM.
+Ethan didn’t remember the rest of his walk through the cream halls and admiral tiles.
+He didn’t remember losing sight of the colored wall stripes telling him which classrooms he neared.
+His eyes registered the sign on the door reading: COUNCIL ROOM.
 Ethan scratched the space between his eyebrows and stared at the ornate bronze handle.
 Once he touched the knob, he committed to entering the Council’s domain.

-Something forced him into a chair and he flew down the hall on the mobile furniture.
+Something forced him into a chair, and he flew down the hall on the mobile furniture.
 He had no time to think about the dark around him.
 Ethan’s hair pulled back from his forehead.
 The chair hit an inhibitor and Ethan launched forward.
-He put out an arm to try and catch himself, but his right shoulder connected with the ground first and he rolled until he hit a wall.
-The teenager’s hair started a slow creep back into place and he lifted his left hand to speed up the process.
+He put out an arm to try and catch himself, but his right shoulder connected with the ground first.
+He rolled until he hit a wall.
+The teenager’s hair started a slow creep back into place, and he lifted his left hand to speed up the process.

 “Welcome Ethan Silverspoon, we’re so glad you could join us.”
-A female’s voice reverberated around him and the lights clicked on.
-He was momentarily blinded and Ethan shook his head to try and return his lost sense.
+A female’s voice reverberated around him, and the lights clicked on.
+Momentarily blinded, Ethan shook his head to try and return his lost sense.

-Floodlights exposed the football-sized room.
+Floodlights exposed the basketball stadium sized room.
 Ethan took in his surroundings.
-He was encased by white walls that reflected the light.
-The walls, upon closer inspection, were stained with blood.
-It was dry and cracked.
-Security cameras in the corners observed the room.
-Above him was a silver box lined with windows, but they were dark on his side.
-The area resembled a fancy box for spectators at a sporting event, but this was an arena for inescapable death.
+White walls reflected the light and encased him.
+Upon close inspection, he noticed the stain of dry and cracked blood.
+Security cameras in the corners observed the area.
+Above him hung a silver box lined with windows, tinted dark on his side.
+The area resembled a fancy box for spectators at a sporting event.

-Hidden panels on the walls slid aside and six .30-30 Winchester Lever-Action Rifles exited, mechanically clicked into place, and another click loaded the ammunition.
-Slowly, Ethan pressed himself up against the wall as the many Rogues had before him.
+Hidden panels on the walls slid aside and six .30-30 Winchester Lever-Action Rifles exited.
+They mechanically clicked into place and another click loaded the ammunition.
+Ethan pressed himself up against the wall as many Rogues did before him.
 He closed his eyes and clamped his jaw.
 The guns took careful aim.
-They fired.
+Crack.